Gather student feedback in engaging ways - applying Rosenshine's principles

 2. Analysis: strengths, weaknesses, opportunities, threats

-Open-ended questions to analyse student learning methods
+Open questions to analyse students' learning

-To implement this learning technique you can apply 2/4 open-ended questions.
+To implement this learning technique you can apply two to four open questions.
 The aim of your questions is to facilitate individual assessment and self-improvement, by helping your students build rich and insightful answers.
-A useful opening question could be: “What are the strengths/qualities that will help you perform?”.
-Followed by: “Think about a risk/danger related to your strengths/qualities”.
+A useful opening question could be 'What are the strengths/qualities that will help you perform?'
+Followed by 'Think about a risk/danger related to your strengths/qualities.'Â

 Let students type their answers: they will write more